Extract tasks from meetings

 - Processing time: Meeting end to tasks created

-When our official feature launches, you’ll get:
+When the official feature launches, you’ll get:

 - Zero-configuration setup

-- High-quality transcription
+- Built-in transcription

-- Smart conversation thread tracking
+- Conversation thread tracking

 - The Draft state review workflow

-- Native integration with all major platforms
+- Native integration with major platforms

 - Automatic user mapping via SSO

-- No maintenance or coding required
+- No coding or maintenance required

 Want early access?
 Contact our support team to join the beta program.
-We’re especially interested in teams that run 20+ meetings weekly and can provide detailed feedback.

 - 2025 Tallyfy, Inc.